anhinga/julia-notebooks/images-as-matrices/presentation/commentary.md

 ---

-Machine learning context.
+### Machine learning context.

+#### 1) Transformers

-1) Looking at page 4 of the famous "Attention Is All You Need" paper introducing the Transformer architecture: https://arxiv.org/abs/1706.03762
+Looking at page 4 of the famous "Attention Is All You Need" paper introducing the Transformer architecture: https://arxiv.org/abs/1706.03762

 Look at formula 1 for Scaled Dot-Product Attention.
 The softmax is applied to each row of the left-hand-side matrix before taking the final matrix product.